pearlyzh/learning-notes/common/common.md

 					- Implementing:
 						- Literally executing transactions in a serial order
 						- Optimistic concurrency control techniques such as serializable snapshot isolation
+	- Lost updates: Two clients concurrently perform a read-modify-write cycle.
+One overwrites the other’s write without incorporating its changes, so data is lost.
+Some implementations of snapshot isolation prevent this anomaly automatically, while others require a manual lock (SELECT FOR UPDATE).
+	- Write skew: A transaction reads something, makes a decision based on the value it saw, and writes the decision to the database.
+However, by the time the write is made, the premise of the decision is no longer true.
+Only serializable isolation prevents this anomaly.
 - MySQL:
 	- https://qxf2.com/blog/mysql-architecture-and-layers/
 	- InnoDB: https://stackoverflow.com/questions/4358732/is-incrementing-a-field-in-mysql-atomic